Industrial Technology (ITEC)

 Notice to BS Industrial Technology Students

-The BS Industrial Technology degree has been accredited by the Association of Technology Management and Applied Engineering (ATMAE) for the past 7 years.
-The Technology Department has decided not to continue with ATMAE accreditation activities, and the program’s ATMAE accreditation status will end on November 1, 2020.
+The BS Industrial Technology degree has been accredited by the Association of Technology Management and Applied Engineering (ATMAE) up until November 1, 2020.
+The Technology Department has decided not to continue with ATMAE accreditation activities, and the program’s ATMAE accreditation status will ended on November 1, 2020.
 The effect of this change in accreditation status on students is expected to be negligible.

 The Engineering Technology program will seek ABET Accreditation as soon as possible.
 Our engineering and computer science programs have been ABET-accredited for many decades; ABET is the worldwide leader in accrediting academic technical programs.
 The change in degree program and accreditation status is expected to benefit students by providing stronger recognition from industry and more rigorous standards.

 Cal State LA team won first place at SourceAmerica Design Challenge